Carbon Capture, Utilization and Storage

 4. Storage

-After CO2 is captured from a facility, it is transported – via pipeline, train, ship or truck – and safely stored either onshore or offshore.
+After CO2 is captured from a facility, it is transported – via pipeline, train, ship or truck – and safely stored underground either onshore or offshore.

 Block Media